zhangwurongyan/p8105_hw6_wz2507/hw-6.md

     ##      mrace4       parity         ppwt       smoken
     ##    -100.678       96.305       -2.676       -4.843

-The model chosen from stepwise regression
+The model chosen from stepwise regression (for both directions)
 is:

 ``` r